abpio/abp-commercial-docs/en/getting-started-running-solution.md

 {{ if UI == "MVC" || UI == "BlazorServer" }}

-> Warning: When you first create an ABP solution, the client-side packages are being restored by ABP CLI and Suite.
+> Warning: When you create an ABP solution, the client-side packages are being restored by ABP CLI and Suite.
 But if you fetch the source-code that's commited by another team member, your `libs` folder will be empty.
-Before starting the application, run abp install-libs command in your Web directory to restore the client-side libraries.
+Before starting the application, run `abp install-libs` command in your Web directory to restore the client-side libraries.
 This will populate the libs folder.

 {{ if Tiered == "Yes" }}